Yfyangd/meow/README.md

 <img src="meow.jpg" width="100%" img style="float: left;">

 ## Dataset
+In the folder " dataset ", there are 3 samples of cat vocalizations.
+Please download the rest of the data [here](https://zenodo.org/record/4008297).
 The data comes from the Cat Vocalizations Dataset [CatMeows](https://zenodo.org/record/4008297), which contains the sounds of Maine Coon and European Shorthair breeds emitted in three different contexts, namely waiting for food, isolation in unfamiliar environment, and brushing.
 Naming conventions follow the pattern C_NNNNN_BB_SS_OOOOO_RXX, which has to be exploded as follows:

 * NNNNN = cat’s unique ID;
 * BB = breed (values: MC = Maine Coon; EU: European Shorthair);